Babakbehkamkia/Deep-Learning/README.md

 ![Alt text](images/our_results.png "Optional title")

-The Sensitivity and Specificity mesures are defined in the paper is following:
+The Sensitivity and Specificity measures are defined in the paper as follows:

 ![Alt text](images/measures.png "Optional title")